flexiblepower/flexiblepower.github.io/about.md

 ## Use of PowerMatcher Trademark ##
 PowerMatcher is an [registered trademark of TNO](http://oami.europa.eu/eSearch/#details/trademarks/004298097).
 Only FAN-members are allowed to use the trademark and logo!
+Checkout the [FAN website](http://www.flexiblepower.org/join/) for more information.

 ## Contact ##
 If you want to get in touch.